miyasaka-kion/Real-Analysis-and-Calculus-Notes/README.md

-This is a node made before final examination, refer to those in need.
+This is a note made before the final exam.